lilienblum/flare-flags/README.md

 # flare-flags

-A lightweight feature flag library for TypeScript/JavaScript applications with support for user targeting, cohorts, and React integration.
+A lightweight feature flag library for TypeScript applications with support for user targeting, cohorts, and React integration.
+Designed for Cloudflare Workers.

 ## Features